troglobit/mdnsd/README.md

 mdnsd runs on all multicast enabled system interfaces.
 It can be limted to run on only one using the `-i IFACE` command line option.
-Starting mdnsd early in the boot process means the system may not yet have acquired an IP address, or the interface itself may not even exist yet, in which case `-p` may likely also help.
+Starting mdnsd early in the boot process, when the interface may not yet have acquired an IP address, or the interface itself may not even exist yet, mdnsd handles this by periodically probing for interface changes.

 See the file [API.md][] for pointers on how to use the mDNS library.